 - On the heavy side

 - Outsole collects mud

 Brooks Cascadia 14 review

 This model resembles the new iPhone in the sheer amount of trail-applied tech it incorporates.

 Some say once a road runner, always a road runner, and I must admit I have been away from the trails for a while.
 In the never-ending chase after speed and endurance and the fact that back in my trail days, I did not really wear trail-specific shoes, I was missing a lot of the picture.

 Along came the Brooks Cascadia 14, the latest innovation in the Cascadia line.

+In comparison with the previous model, Brooks managed to lose 1.2 pounds, a major improvement.
 I must admit, coming from road racing, I felt them to be quite heavy in hand.
 At 10.7oz / 303.3g, they are not light compared to road racing shoes, but in my opinion, weight is not an issue here.